skycoin/pyskycoin/docker/images/dev-cli/README.md

 source code.
 It comes with some versions of Python (2.7, 3.4, 3.5 and 3.6) and with Vim editor installed, along with some plugins to ease go development and version control with git.

-You also can use Docker in Docker (DIND) Pyskycoin development image, it is based on `skycoin/skycoindev-cli:dind` and provide all tools included on Pyskycoin CLI image.
+Besides it is possible to use Docker in Docker (DIND) Pyskycoin development image, it is based on `skycoin/skycoindev-cli:dind` and provides all tools included in Pyskycoin CLI image.

 # How to use this image